Jysk: Stores

 Jysk stores typically operate in a medium-sized format, with an average area of 1300 m2.

 Historically, Jysk stores operated through three main entities: Jysk Nordic, Dänisches Bettenlager, and Jysk Franchise.

 Jysk Nordic managed more than 1,500 stores across 21 countries, including those in Scandinavia and Central and Eastern Europe.
 Dänisches Bettenlager operated over 1,300 stores in Germany, Austria, Switzerland, Italy, France, Spain, and Portugal.
-The name “Dänisches Bettenlager” was used until 2020 in Austria and until 2021 in Germany, which remains Jysk’s largest market.
+The name "Dänisches Bettenlager" was used until 2020 in Austria and until 2021 in Germany, which remains Jysk's largest market.
 In other countries, including Switzerland, Italy, France, Spain, and Portugal, the stores have long used the Jysk brand.
 Today, Jysk Nordic and Dänisches Bettenlager have been consolidated into a single entity under the unified Jysk name.

-Jysk also operates under franchise agreements in over 200 stores across 23 countries, including Canada, the Caucasus, the Baltics, the United Arab Emirates, Kuwait, Tajikistan, Thailand, and Vietnam.
+Jysk also operates under franchise agreements in over 200 stores across 23 countries, including Canada, the Caucasus, the Baltics, the United Arab Emirates, Kuwait, Tajikistan, Uruguay, and Vietnam.

 Geographic distribution

-Number of stores by country as of 1 November 2023.
+Number of stores by country as of 1 November 2025.